 It’s all very well to decide what would be possible for the poor and the middle class in a world after liberalism and the welfare state.
 Anyone can do that.
-The question is, would the poor and the middle class want to?
+The question is, would the poor and the middle class want that possibility?
 Perhaps they would want to continue in the soft totalitarianism of the welfare state as Herbert Marcuse sneeringly predicted in the 1960s.
 In the early 2010s, low-income Americans were advertising, through their actions, their preference for a life of government benefits in preference to a life of work.
-Given that a single mother of two in Pennsylvania in 2010 can could get annual benefits worth $46,000 or so, why would she attempt to work?1 Similarly middle-class Americans were demonstrating that they preferred a life checking the boxes of the middle-class entitlements over robust responsibility, from free schooling to subsidized college education to highly taxed employment to government-specified retirement benefits.
-If they wanted something different they could seek it out.
+Given that a single mother of two in Pennsylvania in 2010 can could get annual benefits worth $46,000 or so, why would she attempt to work?1 Similarly middle-class Americans were demonstrating that they preferred a life checking the boxes of the middle-class entitlement multiple choice test over a life of robust responsibility, going along with free schooling and subsidized college education and highly taxed employment and government-specified retirement benefits rather than insisting upon alternatives.
+If they wanted something different they could have sought it out.
 What would it take for welfare recipients to change their minds about work?
 And what would it take for the middle class to lose their attachment to middle-class entitlements?
 The answer is pretty simple.
 The government would have to run out of money.
-Then people would start looking around for something different.
-In 2012, for instance, the voters voted for President Obama to keep their benefits.
+Only then would people start looking around for something different.
+In 2012, for instance, the voters voted for President Obama to maintain the status-quo.
 Why not?
 The Republican nominee did not offer a compelling reason for change, a compelling reason to risk a change in the trajectory of big government.
 So the voters chose their benefits.

 We have seen that there are two different ways in which humans look for something different, when they respond to an existential need to change their conditions of existence.
-Either they go a-freebooting, as warrior bands have done since time immemorial, following their aggressive instincts.
+Either they go a-freebooting, striking out into the unknown, as warrior bands have done since time immemorial, following their aggressive instincts.
 Or they invent a religion, in order to cut down on the freebooting and the freeloading as they have done since time immemorial, following their natural cooperative instincts.

 In the last two thousand years the fundamental social problem has been the challenge of moving to the city and learning how to operate in an urban society.
 We saw this as a process of moving from the tribal self of the hunter-gatherer or the servile self of the agricultural peasant to a new kind of membership in the city as one of the People of the Responsible Self.